 It is clear from the baseline result that the assumed measure baseline in this formula unrealistically oversimplifies the vast majority of baseline conditions observed in this study and is unlikely to produce an accurate estimate of savings.
-A key threshold issue in how to evolve the PSD to better reflect the true impacts of this measure lies in whether the EEB will allow ratepayer funds to support fuel switching moving forward.
+A key threshold issue in how to evolve the PSD to better reflect the true impacts of this measure lies in whether the EEB will allow ratepayer funds to support fuel switching moving forward for utility claimed purposes or as part of a larger effort to displace fossil fuels.
 This study provides fossil fuel and electric impacts (including load building) in Chapter 5 that can be integrated into the PSD depending on the direction that the EEB and DEEP takes.
 This study also provides three ways the entry might be organized as part of its recommendations.
 These include those offered below or a system that allows any of the three paths, depending what is known about a given installation.
+Note that these approaches range with respect to cost, level of difficulty to coordinate and perform, and feasibility, depending program design.
+For example, an upstream program with an instant rebate might only be able to reasonably use the blended baseline approach while installations recommended as part of an audit might benefit from the second approach.

 - A blended baseline that weights the baseline conditions observed in this study and provides an average overall electric and fossil fuel impact per unit.
 This approach would produce impacts based on the population of projects at the time this study and could be updated as the nature of the installations change over time. - A series of impacts based on defined baselines (e.g., natural gas furnace, electric resistance, etc.) that are dependent on a handful of easily identifiable characteristics of the project.
 This approach is more suitable for opportunities observed through audit offerings where pre-installation characteristics are known but is likely to be more challenging for mass market rebate offerings. - A custom baseline that is determined on a case by case basis using techniques that are similar to those performed in this study.
 This approach would require a blend of understanding what, if anything, was serving the space prior to the DHP as well as what the customer would have done in the absence of the incentivized equipment.
-ThH is approach would also require a system to produce the baseline condition based on the reported information.
+This approach would also require a system to produce the baseline condition based on the reported information.